 Journalism

-Journalism is the work and
+Journalism is the

-distribution of reports on the interaction of events, facts, ideas, and
+reports on the interaction of

-people that are the "
+ideas that are the

-news of the day",
+news of the day,

-which is suppose to help inform society, but sadly this is not always the
+inform society, but sadly this is

 Media